tarlepp/symfony-flex-backend/doc/COMMANDS.md

-cache-clear                 # Clears the cache cache-warmup                # Warms up an empty cache check-dependencies          # Checks if any vendor dependency can be updated clear-tools                 # Clears all tools depedencies ecs-fix                     # Runs The Easiest Way to Use Any Coding Standard to fix issues ecs                         # Runs The Easiest Way to Use Any Coding Standard generate-jwt-keys           # Generates JWT auth keys
+cache-clear                 # Clears the cache cache-warmup                # Warms up an empty cache check-dependencies          # Checks if any vendor dependency can be updated clear-tools                 # Clears all tools dependencies ecs-fix                     # Runs The Easiest Way to Use Any Coding Standard to fix issues ecs                         # Runs The Easiest Way to Use Any Coding Standard generate-jwt-keys           # Generates JWT auth keys